davea42/libdwarf-regressiontests/README.txt

    reduces DWARFTEST.sh runtime by 70% compared
    to using sed.
 It's not that sed is slow, it is simply that some of the test output files are very large.

-RUNALL.sh:  Runs RUNALL.sh once.
+RUNALL.sh [withlibelf|nolibelf]:  Runs RUNALL.sh once.
    Comparing dwarfdump.O output vs the new dwarfdump.
-   (It did more when dwarfdump2 existed, but dwarfdump2 was no longer needed once tsearch was reimplemented for libdwarf so it is gone).

 CLEANUP:  Cleans up all the temporary results from tests.
    Does not clean out files created by configure.
    Use 'make distclean' to clean out those files.

 The 'zero' directory holds a utility application that enables scrubbing sections of object files to all-zero-bytes.